webgpu/webgpufundamentals/webgpu/lessons/webgpu-matrix-stacks.md

-the functions from the Canvas 2D API's [save](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/save) and [restore](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/restore)
+the functions from the Canvas 2D API's [save](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/save) and [restore](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/restore) which are used to manipulate its own matrix stack.

 One thing we referenced above that didn't exist yet is a `mat4.copy` function so let's supply that.